-Update: Ana Širović is now at Texas A&M University Galveston as of 2018.
+Update: Ana Širović is now at Norwegian University of Science and Technology as of 2023.

 Ana Širović grew up in Croatia but came to the United States in 1998 to pursue her education.
 She received her doctorate in oceanography from Scripps Institution of Oceanography, UC San Diego, in 2006.
 She studies marine acoustics and bioacoustics.

 explorations now: Describe what you do for a living.

 Ana Širović: I’m interested in marine bioacoustics.
 I use sound to study marine animals and events that occur and produce sounds in the marine environment, anthropogenic or natural.
 In terms of marine animals, by using sound we can learn about their biology, distribution, abundance, habitat use.
 But also I’m interested in noise, the interactions of animals and anthropogenic sounds, and the effect of anthropogenic sounds on the animals.

 en: How did you select this as a career?